decisioncoin/decisioncoin.github.io/README.md

 ## DECIDE is a decentralized network for making better decisions.

-DECIDE solves real problems by connecting data scientists and data owners to investors and businesses that use their models.
+DECIDE solves real problems by connecting data scientists and data owners to businesses that use their models.

 We track and reward performance using our token DecisionCoin.
 * Data scientists earn DecisionCoin by building better predictive models.